emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 * I wanted the build processes of both of these projects to follow familiar conventions.
 * I wanted to show that the Nix Package Manager could build both of these projects with no changes to their source or build files.
 * I wanted to show that the Nix Package Manager could capture the dependency of the program on the library... and furthermore that it would allow the program to specify bespoke configurations of the library build to depend upon.
-* Finally, I wanted to show that multiple versions of program and dependency could exist on the system without conflict.
+* Finally, I wanted to show that multiple versions of program and library could exist on the system without conflict.

 ## The Code

-I'll include some code in this post (I tried to keep the examples small), but all of the code can be also be found [here](https://github.com/emacdona/nixdemo).
+I'll include some code in this post (I tried to keep the examples small), but all of the code can also be found [here](https://github.com/emacdona/nixdemo).
 With the caveat, of course, that the code in the repo may evolve.

 ### The Library

 As mentioned above, I wanted to have a library whose behavior could be changed at build time (via an environment variable) in such a way that was easily witnessed by a user.
-In other words, I won't be modifying `LDFLAGS`{:.language-shell .highlight} or `CFLAGS`{:.language-shell .highlight} -- because such changes are not easily witnessed.
+In other words, I won't be modifying `LDFLAGS`{:.language-shell .highlight} or `CFLAGS`{:.language-shell .highlight}[^technicallymodifying] -- because such changes are not easily witnessed.

 Instead, my library will use a preprocessor macro to determine the string its single method returns: